JnLuengo/DNA_Mechanics/Model_DNA_S-Elasticity/README.txt

 Execute as:
 python ModelPrediction.py file_with_sequences.txt

-file_with_sequences.txt must contain a single column, no spaces, with any amount of sequences of anu length.
+file_with_sequences.txt must contain a single column, no spaces, with any amount of sequences of any length.

 Output is S, error, of all sequences contained in file_with_sequences.txt, in the same order.